ProEnterprise/docs/docs/www/docs/user/manual/en/setting-up/articles/overwriting-data-from-data-import-tool.md

 ####Step 3: Browse Template

-After updating Item Groups in spreadheet, come back to Data Import Tool in ERPNext.
+After updating Item Groups in spreadheet, come back to Data Import Tool in Pro Enterprise ERP.
 Browse and select the File/template which has data to be overwritten.

 <img alt="Browse template" class="screenshot" src="/docs/assets/img/articles/overwrite-3.gif">